intel/llvm/sycl/doc/design/PropagateCompilerFlagsToRuntime.md

 proposes a compiler flow that will enable propagation of compiler options specified for front-end to the runtimes and eventually to the backend.
 Currently, only `O0`/`O1`/`O2`/`O3` options are handled.
+Please note that this document only describes support for JIT path.
+AOT path support will be added later.

 ## Background